isomerpages/nparks-heritagetrees/_tree-profiles/Sea Almond (HT 2017 290).md

 <p>This Heritage Tree was estimated to be greater than 50 years of age and had a girth of 3.6 m when it was endorsed as a Heritage Tree in 2017.</p>

-<p>For more information on this species, please refer to NParks Flora &amp; Fauna Web profile<a href="https://www.nparks.gov.sg/florafaunaweb/flora/3/1/3181">here</a> .</p>
+<p>For more information on this species, please refer to NParks Flora &amp; Fauna Web profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/3/1/3181">here</a>.</p>

 <h4><b>Gallery</b></h4>
 <div class="isomer-card-grid">